-Waste heat from the London Underground will be used to provide heating to 1,350 homes, a school and a leisure centre.
+Waste heat from the London Underground will be used to provide heating to 1,350 homes, a school and two leisure centres.

-A new energy centre which opened yesterday (March 5) is the first of its kind to use wasted energy to power buildings.
+A new energy centre which opened yesterday (March 5) is the first of its kind to use wasted energy from an underground transport network to power buildings.

-The Bunhill 2 Energy Centre has been built at a former Underground station that has been out of use for over 100 years.
+The Bunhill 2 Energy Centre has been built on the site of a former Underground station that has been out of use for almost 100 years.

 The station uses heat that would otherwise go to waste, it is estimated that it will help to reduce CO2 emissions by around 500 tonnes each year.